 When the Saint Lucie County Fair vacated the original fairgrounds, we were aware that we would have to move.
 We were fortunate to hear that a new fire station had been built on Becker Road in Port Saint Lucie and the Fire District and the City did not have any plans for the old building.
 We proposed to City officials that we be allowed to lease the building, emphasizing the community benefits of having an active club, such as ours, as an attraction, a historical resource, and as a teaching tool.
-We have now been at our current location for over eight years.
+We have now been at our current location for over seventeen years.

 FACTS ABOUT THE TCMRR